RobertTalbert/roberttalbert.github.io/_posts/2017-04-28-specs-grading-iteration-winner.md

 To conclude here: I am a convert to specs grading and I do not see myself going back to traditional grading anytime soon.
 It's just too good.
 I still hate grading like everybody else, but at least now when I grade, I am giving feedback to students rather than splitting hairs over points, and it's really changed the dynamic of my classes for the better.

+For those who are interested, [here is the syllabus for the course with all the details](https://drive.google.com/file/d/0B3oyKFhpi58RVExMNFpleUVoRlk/view?usp=sharing) (yes, I actually left stuff out in this post).

 Now, ask me some questions about this.

 ---